medherence-health/mobile_view/medherence/README.md

 ## Overview

 Medherence is a mobile application built with Flutter to enhance medical adherence.
-It helps users manage their medication schedules, set reminders, and maintain communication with healthcare providers or family members.
+It helps users manage their medication schedules, medication alarm reminders, regulation of proper use of medication and maintain communication with healthcare providers.

 ---